People

 Gabriel Coluni is a third-year undergraduate student studying in Civil Engineering at McGill University.
 He worked in the lab as a SURE Summer research students and as part of a CIVE470 undergraduate research project.
 His research interests are related to the built and aquatic environment, with a specific interest in photoinactivation and detection of viral pathogens.
 He is currently working on a systematic review and meta-analysis of sunlight inactivation of viral pathogens.
 He also worked on the detection of SARS-CoV-2 variants in the wastewater of Quebec.
 Outside of research, you will most likely see Gabriel being active either playing soccer or going kayaking in the Lac-St-Louis.

-Laura Herbert is an undergraduate student working on the the detection of SARS CoV-2 viral RNA in wastewater in the province of Quebec
+Laura Herbert was an undergraduate student working on the the detection of SARS CoV-2 viral RNA in wastewater in the province of Quebec

-Haley Janvrin is an undergraduate student working on the the detection of SARS CoV-2 viral RNA in wastewater in the province of Quebec
+Haley Janvrin was an undergraduate student working on the the detection of SARS CoV-2 viral RNA in wastewater in the province of Quebec